-You will also likely encounter the scenario in which registrants request to be removed from a specific activity (or multiple); however, not necessarily the entire event.
+You will also likely encounter a scenario in which a registrant requests to be removed from a specific activity; however, not necessarily the entire event.

 That's why we give you the ability to "scratch" a registration item from someone's record.
 Simply access the registrant details panel and click the small crossed circle icon to the right of the item:

-Scratching an item from a registrant will achieve the same effect as cancelling - their count towards the total offered/purchased (event-wide) will be removed.
+Scratching an item from a registrant will remove their count from the event totals of that activity.
 When all items in a registration have been scratched, the registration will automatically show as cancelled on the dashboard and be fully removed from the total registration count.